bleakney/free-maps/README.md

  `AS A User`

-`I can look for Items available for sale`
+`I can look for Items available for sale near me`

 `SO THAT I can give back to those in need `